ghc/ghc/docs/users_guide/using-warnings.rst

     ``other-modules``.

 .. ghc-flag:: -Wpartial-fields
-    :shortdesc: warn when define partial record field.
+    :shortdesc: warn when defining a partial record field.
     :type: dynamic
     :reverse: -Wno-partial-fields
     :category:

     :since: 8.4

-    The option :ghc-flag:`-Wpartial-fields` warns about record field that could fail when it is used as a function.
-The function ``f`` below will fail when applied to Bar, so the compiler will emit a warning about this when :ghc-flag:`-Wpartial-fields` is enabled.
+    The option :ghc-flag:`-Wpartial-fields` warns about record fields that could fail when accessed via a lacking constructor.
+The function ``f`` below will fail when applied to ``Bar``, so the compiler will emit a warning at its definition when :ghc-flag:`-Wpartial-fields` is enabled.

     The warning is suppressed if the field name begins with an underscore. ::